Questions and answers about Family allowances

 8. What does “in education” mean?

 Yes.
-As long as the child is still in education/training, you remain entitled to family allowances.
-However, entitlement ends when the child completes his education.
-However, entitlement ends when your child turns 25.
+As long as the child is still in education/training, you remain eligible to claim family allowances.
+However, entitlement ends when the child completes their education.
+However, entitlement ends when your child turns 25 (see also Question 1).

-If your child is unable to find an apprenticeship position or is unemployed, you are not entitled to claim an education allowance.
+If your child is unable to find an apprenticeship position or is unemployed, you are no longer eligible to claim an education allowance.

 9. Can a child in education receive a salary?

 As a general rule, a young person is considered to be in education when they regularly attend a recognised academic/training programme (minimum of 4 weeks) which takes up most of their time (a minimum of 20 hours a week spent on: school-based lessons, homework, preparation and revision, courses, conferences, dissertation research and writing, distance learning, etc.).
 This education should lead to a vocational diploma or the acquisition of a general education which in turn will facilitate the acquisition of assorted professions and occupations.